Tom Brooks (music producer): The 2000s

 On a tour of Asia in 2000, Brooks produced two albums featuring Don Moen, The Mercy Seat recorded live in Singapore and Heal Our Land recorded live in Seoul with special guest Paul Wilbur.
 He also produced Mas De Ti in Spanish plus six other artist albums.
 The Songs 4 Worship series was launched that same year awarding Brooks with a Double Platinum Album in January 2002.

 Less than one month after the September 11 attacks in 2001, he took 25 gifted musicians and singers to South Korea for a live recording and tour featuring Ron Kenoly, Kent Henry, Morris Chapman, Aline Barros, Rick Muchow, Sheila E., Jeff Deyo, and more.
-The live recording in Seoul brought a crowd of 69,000 to Yeouido Plaza and the tour ended with a historic concert at the DMZ, the border with Communist North Korea.
+The live recording in Seoul brought a crowd of 69,000 to Yeouido Plaza and the tour ended with a concert at the DMZ, the border with Communist North Korea.

 In 2002, he arranged and produced the "American Worship Gathering", a live Concert event at the Washington Monument featuring Tommy Walker, Jeff Deyo, Don Moen, Bob Fitts, Lenny LeBlanc, Rick Muchow, Sheila E., along with Pastors Louie Giglio and Rick Warren.
 He was also featured on the album Songs for a Purpose Driven Life, based on Rick Warren's best selling book.

 During a tour of Europe in 2003 with ‘Abe Laboriel & Friends’, Brooks played and produced a live jazz/world music album with Abe, Paul Jackson Jr, and Vinnie Colaiuta called Live in Switzerland.
 That year also marked the release of two more Don Moen albums, God Will Make A Way and Trono de Gracia plus iWorship – a Total Worship Experience that has received a Platinum Album sales award.

-He brought a Team to Madrid Spain in 2004 to produce Alabanza y Adoracion featuring Marcos Vidal along with Luis Conte, Chester Thompson, Abe Laboriel, and Paul Jackson Jr. He also produced Live at Shadow Mountain, a concert DVD featuring Charles Billingsley and Face to Face introducing new artist Cindy Diane.
+He brought a team to Madrid Spain in 2004 to produce Alabanza y Adoracion featuring Marcos Vidal along with Luis Conte, Chester Thompson, Abe Laboriel, and Paul Jackson Jr. He also produced Live at Shadow Mountain, a concert DVD featuring Charles Billingsley and Face to Face introducing new artist Cindy Diane.